Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/samples/README.md

 node sample.js
 ```

-## Typescript sample
+## TypeScript sample

-If you don't have Typescript installed, then use `npm` to install it first.
+If you don't have TypeScript installed, then use `npm` to install it first.

 ```bash
 npm install -g typescript
 ```

-One way to run Typescript samples is to use `ts-node`.
+One way to run TypeScript samples is to use `ts-node`.
 To install `ts-node`, run the below in your sample folder

 ```bash
 npm install -g ts-node